Question about Apple iPod MA446LL/A MP3 Player

 I even performed this remedy:

-generate a new file.
-The hosts file is normally found in the following
+The "hosts" file may be blocking the iTunes Store Find and rename your hosts file to "backup-hosts."
+Restart the computer to generate a new file.
+The hosts file is normally found in the following locations:

 I'm assuming my ISP isn't the problem because the store has always worked in the past.

 I have the same problem, including the loss of AIM.
 I'm using a 3 month old HP laptop, which worked fine until I traded my old 30G Ipod video(bad battery) for a refurb.
 I connected it and D-loaded my music fine, but the next day I started getting this timed out message. spent hours with Apple support at 2 levels and still no go!
 I've set the laptop to defaults and still no go!
 Help!!!

 Turn off your windows firewall and try connecting again.